mklmfane/Telefonica-Citadel-Project-devops-engineer/README.md

 # Telefonica-Citadel-Project-devops-engineer
   Code challenge for Devops Engineer in Telefonica Citadel Project Devops Engineer Code Challenge
   Code challenge for Devops Engineer in Telefonica Citadel Project.
 We’d like you to design and develop a playable demo to create and deploy a helm chart.

   Challenges

    Challenge 1
-Modify the Ping Helm Chart to deploy the application on the following restric-
+   Modify the Ping Helm Chart to deploy the application on the following restric-tions:
-tions:
    • Isolate specific node groups forbidding the pods scheduling in this node groups.
-• Ensure that a pod will not be scheduled on a node that already has a pod of the same type.
+   • Ensure that a pod will not be scheduled on a node that already has a podof the same type.
    • Pods are deployed across different availability zones.

 Challenge 2
 We have a private registry based on Azure Container Registry where we publish